Gemological Testing Laboratory

 - Tagging will be inspected for adherence to tagging requirements.

-- Copies of assay tests for gold content will be submitted to the Quality Assurance Gemological Laboratory by each supplier on demand.
-QA will conduct random gold assay's to assure compliance to laws regulating karat fineness.
+- Copies of assay tests for gold content will be submitted by suppliers to QA gem lab upon request.
+QA may conduct random gold assays to assure compliance to laws regulating karat fineness.